NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_runtime_mgrs.rst

 Selected via ``--environment-manager="Conda"``.
 This is the default value for <*environment-manager*>.

 This option should always be used if the package was installed according to the :ref:`standard instructions<ref-conda-install>`.
-This environment manager uses `Conda <https://docs.conda.io/en/latest/>`__, a multi-language, open-source package manager.
+This environment manager uses `conda <https://docs.conda.io/en/latest/>`__, a multi-language, open-source package manager.
 Conda is one component of the `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`__ and `Anaconda <https://www.anaconda.com/>`__ python distributions, so having Miniconda/Anaconda is sufficient but not necessary.
 It is the recommended and best-supported means of installing the package's dependencies.

 **Command-line options**

 The following command-line options should be set to the same values used when :ref:`installing the conda environments<ref-conda-install>`:

-* ``--conda-root`` <*DIR*>: Path to the Conda installation.
+* ``--conda-root`` <*DIR*>: Path to the conda installation.
 Set equal to ``""`` to use the conda that's been configured to .
 * ``--conda-env-root`` <*DIR*>: Optional.
 Root directory where the conda environments used by the PODs have been installed.
 Omit or set equal to ``""`` if this flag was not used during the installation process (which installs the environments in the system's default location).

 Virtualenv-based environment manager